playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 # Conditionally Rendered UI via Directives

-The examples we've used to build out basic directives have previously all mutated elements that don't change their visibility; these elements are always rendered on screen and don't change that behavior programatically.
+The examples we've used to build out basic directives have previously all mutated elements that don't change their visibility; these elements are always rendered on screen and don't change that behavior programmatically.

 But what if we wanted a directive that helped us dynamically render an element, [like we do with our conditional rendering](/posts/ffg-fundamentals-dynamic-html#Conditional-Rendering), but using only an attribute to trigger the render?